-Once one performs the istakhara prayer, one should do that which feels is the best.
-By performing the istakhara prayer and making a decision, we should trust in Allah and realize that the decision we have made is for the best and will benefit us in this world and the next.
+Once one performs the prayer, one should do that which feels is the best.
+By playing the istakhara prayer and making a decision, we should trust in Allah and realize that the choice we have made is for the best and will benefit us in this world and the next.

 When to do istakhara prayer?

 One should perform istakhara prayer in cases where the individual does not know the right decision to make. istakhara prayer is not to be shown in matters where it is known whether a thing is good or bad, such as acts of worship, doing good deeds, sins or evil actions.
 Istakhara prayer is to be performed when there is a choice of two permissible things, and the person must decide on which one to do or not do.